cryptoalgebra/Algebra/docs/Contracts/Plugins/interfaces/IBasePluginV1Factory.md

-# IDataStorageFactory
+# IBasePluginV1Factory

-The interface for the DataStorageFactory
+The interface for the BasePluginV1Factory

-TODO
+This contract creates Algebra default plugins for Algebra liquidity pools

 ## Events